We've independently reviewed this article to make sure it's as accurate as we can make it.

 Furthermore, if you know someone who owns either heater, you can also ask them what their experience has been.
-After all, word of mouth can’t be beat.
+After all, word of mouth can’t be beaten.

 Thank you so much for sticking with me all the way to the end.
 If you found this article helpful, why not become an expert in the subject through our other incredible resources below?

 Frequently Asked Questions